Lzhushuai/tensorflow_template/README.md

 I always want to replace the `tf.placeholder` with `tf.data.Dataset` but no idea.
 You can see my trouble at [stackoverflow](https://stackoverflow.com/questions/49355553/how-to-write-a-template-for-most-tensorflow-deep-learning-project?answertab=votes#tab-top).
 If you have a good resolvent, welcome it.

+If you use the template to build some model.
+Welcome it to the examples.